NTIA/tekrsa-api-wrap/README.md

-# NTIA/ITS Tektronix® RSA API for Linux Python Wrapper[^disclaimer]
+# NTIA/ITS Python Wrapper for Tektronix® RSA API for Linux

 This Python package provides a module which wraps the [Tektronix Python/Ctypes RSA API](https://github.com/tektronix/RSA_API/tree/master/Python), with the goal of masking the Ctypes dependency and streamlining use of the API in a Python development environment.
-It implements most available RSA API functionality (see below for more information).
-Very basic function documentation is included in docstrings for quick reference during development, but this is not meant as a substitute for the much more comprehensive [RSA API Programming Reference manual](https://www.tek.com/spectrum-analyzer/rsa306-manual/rsa306-rsa306b-and-rsa500a-600a-0) offered by Tektronix.
+It implements most of the available RSA API functionality (see below for more information).
+Basic documentation is included in docstrings for quick reference during development, but this is not meant as a substitute for the comprehensive [RSA API Programming Reference manual](https://www.tek.com/spectrum-analyzer/rsa306-manual/rsa306-rsa306b-and-rsa500a-600a-0) offered by Tektronix.
 The manual details many peculiarities in API or device behavior which are not immediately obvious, and yet are extremely important for developing software to control an RSA device.

-This wrapper was primarily developed for use within the [`scos-tekrsa`](https://github.com/ntia/scos-tekrsa) plugin for NTIA/ITS's [`scos-sensor`](https://github.com/ntia/scos-sensor) platform for networked sensor operation, but has proven useful for other applications involving programmatic control of Tektronix RSA devices.
+This wrapper was developed for applications involving programmatic control of Tektronix RSA devices from Linux.
 Depending on your use case, and especially if you plan to run your program from Microsoft Windows®, it may be worth looking into the [Tektronix Python/Cython RSA API](https://github.com/tektronix/RSA_API/tree/master/Python/Cython%20Version) instead of using this wrapper.

-Requires python>=3.7, numpy>=1.21, and the Tektronix RSA API for Linux.

-The `rsa_api` module requires the `libRSA_API.so` and `libcyusb_shared.so` shared objects from the Tektronix RSA API for Linux, and by default expects to find them in the scos-sensor drivers directory (`/drivers/`).
-If you are running without scos-sensor, you will need to specify your drivers directory when instantiating the API wrapper.
-See the Usage section below for an example of how to do this.

 ## Table of Contents